MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 The last component you must download is a language-specific client driver to translate your code \(Python, Java, C\#, Ruby, JavaScript\) into commands the Microsoft Edge Driver runs in Microsoft Edge \(Chromium\).

 [Download the WebDriver language binding of your choice][SeleniumDownloads].
 The Microsoft Edge team recommends [Selenium 4.00-alpha05][NugetPackagesSeleniumWebdriver400alpha05] or later, because it supports Microsoft Edge \(Chromium\).
-However, you are able to control Microsoft Edge \(Chromium\) in all older versions of Selenium, including the current stable Selenium 3 release.
+However, you may control Microsoft Edge \(Chromium\) in all older versions of Selenium, including the current stable Selenium 3 release.

 > [!IMPORTANT]
 > If you were previously automating or testing Microsoft Edge \(Chromium\) using `ChromeDriver` and `ChromeOptions` classes, your WebDriver code does not run on Microsoft Edge Version 80 or later.
 To solve this problem, update your tests to use the `EdgeOptions` class and install [Microsoft Edge Driver][MicrosoftDeveloperEdgeToolsWebdriver].